FrancoisBlavoet/glide-wiki/Caching-and-Cache-Invalidation.md

 * Urls - For urls you can invalidate your cache keys by changing your url when you change the image, usually by adding some version or timestamp to the url that changes when the corresponding image changes.

-* Media store content - For media store content, you can use Glide's [``loadFromMediaStore(...)``](http://bumptech.github.io/glide/javadocs/latest/com/bumptech/glide/RequestManager.html#loadFromMediaStore(android.net.Uri, java.lang.String, long, int)) method, which mixes in the date modified time, mime type, and orientation into the cache key to cache updates and edits.
+* Media store content - For media store content, you can use Glide's [``loadFromMediaStore(...)``][5] method, which mixes in the date modified time, mime type, and orientation into the cache key to cache updates and edits.

 * Other local content - For any non media store content, you can invalidate your cache keys in the same way Glide invalidates media store content by mixing in some data that identifies when the image changed, like the date modified time on the File, exif data etc. To do so, you will need to implement two simple interfaces as described below.

 ## Custom Cache Invalidation
-Although ideally you can always invalidate your cached media by changing the identifies (urls, file paths etc) directly, you you can also relatively easily write your own [ModelLoader](http://bumptech.github.io/glide/javadocs/latest/com/bumptech/glide/load/model/ModelLoader.html) and [DataFetcher](http://bumptech.github.io/glide/javadocs/latest/com/bumptech/glide/load/data/DataFetcher.html) implementations to mix in some additional data so you can have more fine grained control over invalidation.
+Although ideally you can always invalidate your cached media by changing the identifies (urls, file paths etc) directly, you you can also relatively easily write your own [ModelLoader][6] and [DataFetcher][7] implementations to mix in some additional data so you can have more fine grained control over invalidation.

-Here's an example that invalidates local files by keeping a version number per file in [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html):
+Here's an example that invalidates local files by keeping a version number per file in [SharedPreferences][8]:

 First define a POJO data model containing your local file and some key that can be used to retrieve the version from SharedPreferences: